bas-rustenburg/imatinib-itc/protocols/itc.md

 ## Buffer Recipes
 http://www.biomol.net/en/tools/buffercalculator.htm

+### Chemicals needed:

+- Tricine free acid (MW = 179.2)
+    -  ~ 9 grams per liter of buffer
+- Tris base  (We have Tris in stock, as base and as HCl solution)
+    - ~ 6 grams per liter of buffer
+- Hepes free acid (MW = 238.3)
+    -  ~ 12 grams per liter of buffer
+- Glycerol ( 100 mL per liter of buffer)
+- DMSO ( 50 mL per liter of buffer, we have some in stock)
+- TCEP (we have in stock) , ~ 0.3g per liter
+- NaCl (we have in stock), 4 g per liter

 ***Do we just replace water with***
 - 10% glycerol
 - 1 mM TCEP (286.65 milligram per liter)